Nstamour-art/XogotDocs/Documentation.docc/Importing Assets.md

 1. **Open the app** that contains your asset (e.g., Procreate, Safari, Uniform).
 2. Tap the **“Share” icon** and choose **“Save to Files”**.

+@Image(source: "ProcreateShare.png",
+       alt: "A screenshot of sharing from Procreate")

 3. You can either save the asset **directly to your Xogot project folder** or save it to another well-known location, such as **“Downloads”**, for importing later.

 ## Importing Files from Within Xogot